 Lexi is committed to using her privilege to stand for equity in her community and in the world.

 For the past decade, Lexi has supported young people through development work at innovative community organizations.
 Most recently, she was the Development Director at Bike Works, one of Summer Search’s summer program partners.

 Lexi holds a B.A. in French Studies from Wesleyan University and a certificate in Writing for Children from the University of Washington.

-> When she isn’t at Summer Search, tromping around the Pacific NW with her wife and three kids, hanging out with neighbors on Seattle's most awesome block, reading speculative fiction or making negligible progress on her first novel.
+When she isn't at Summer Search, she's tromping around the Pacific NW with her wife and three kids, hanging out with neighbors on Seattle's most awesome block, reading speculative fiction or making negligible progress on her first novel.

-> Colin is a Seattle native who has a passion for working with young people.
+Colin is a Seattle native who has a passion for working with young people.

 He spent his formative years on the Eastside, where he attended Bellevue Public Schools.
 After high school, Colin headed east, where he completed a B.A. in English at Boston College.
 While in Boston, Colin worked and volunteered with several outreach and shelter programs serving homeless youth and adults.
 Defeated by the frigid New England winters, Colin returned to Seattle in 2011, where he continued to develop a passion for working with young people.
 Before joining Summer Search in June 2013, Colin spent two years providing street outreach and case management services to homeless youth in rural and suburban King County.